French household | members

 After leaving New York in October 1814, William settled in France for the rest of his life.
 In 1821 he bought the château at Draveil from Daniel Parker, and he also maintained a residence in Paris at the Place Vendôme.

 In his English will of 1831 (section 4) and the final codicil of 1835 William named several members of his French household.
-The witnesses of the first codicil in 1831 included two more (together with a visiting relation of William) and a further two (as well as another visiting relation) are mentioned in other texts of the time.
-For a list of relevant entries in the registers of the British Embassy in Paris, see William’s French household: traces.
+The witnesses of the first codicil in 1831 included two more (together with a visiting relation of William) and, as well as another visiting relation, several other names are mentioned in other texts of the time.
+For a list of relevant entries in the registers of the British Embassy in Paris, see William’s French household: records.

 Although the members of William’s household dispersed after his death in 1835, the Smith and Woods families as well as Richard Pethybridge were residents of Kenton parish in Devon at the time of the 1841 census.